Skip to content

 }

-- No measurement range configuration needed (fixed 4-20 mA)
+1. No measurement range configuration is needed because both channels are fixed to 4-20 mA.

 NPM Module Inclusion